-EBUS is generally a safe procedure and serious complications are rare:
+Bronchoscopy is generally a safe procedure and serious complications are rare:

 - You may have a sore nose, sore throat, hoarse voice or cough after the procedure. - You may have a high temperature for 24 to 48 hours afterwards.
-If needed you can take paracetamol. - Rarely, some people develop a chest infection with a cough, breathlessness, phlegm and fever.
-If you have any of these problems, then please ring the endoscopy contact number, go to the clinical decisions unit in Glenfield Hospital or see your GP. - Bleeding may happen during the EBUS and after a biopsy is taken.
+If needed you can take paracetamol. - Rarely, some people develop a chest infection with a cough, breathlessness, yellow/green phlegm and fever.
+If you have any of these problems, then please ring the Endoscopy contact number, go to the clinical decisions unit in Glenfield Hospital or see your GP. - Bleeding may happen during the bronchoscopy.
 This is usually minor, and may cause you to have small amounts of blood from the nose or in your phlegm for a few days.
-Significant bleeding needing blood transfusion or admission to hospital for further treatment is uncommon. - There is a small risk of a biopsy (1 in 1000) causing a small puncture in the lung, leading to an air leak around the lung (pneumothorax).
+It is uncommon to have a lot of bleeding that needs a blood transfusion or admission to hospital for more treatment. - There is a small risk of a biopsy (1 in 1000) causing a small puncture in the lung, leading to an air leak around the lung (pneumothorax).
+The risk is higher (1 in 10) if you have a special type of lung biopsy called a transbronchial biopsy: your doctor will discuss this with you if you are having this type of biopsy.
 If an air leak does happen, you may need to come to hospital for observation and possibly to remove the air using a small plastic tube (chest drain).